hanyaonian/learning/javascript/design-pattern/singleton/singleton.md

 }
 ```

-with abstract Classes, it is not need to rewrite same logic.
+with abstract class, it is not need to rewrite same logic.

 ```ts
 class SingletonA extends Singleton {